-- Add a few tomatoes, green pepper pieces, or whatever veggies you chose to each circle, and season to your preference.
+- On top of the eggs, add a few tomatoes, green pepper pieces, or whatever veggies you chose to each circle, and season to your preference.

-- Bake again for about 12 minutes, or until the egg whites are set, but the yolk isn’t overcooked.
+- Bake again for about 12 minutes, or until the egg whites are set, but the yolks are still soft.

 - Garnish with fresh parsley if you have it, take pictures of your creation, and tag me!